Skip to content

 Best Things To Do In New Delhi!

 Paharganj was one of the first marketplaces outside the ramparts of Old Delhi.
 It is a lively, crowded and noisy marketplace.
-Paharganj is so lively, charming, and atmospheric that all types of travelers stay in its many basic and upscale hotels.
-The bazaar’s location near the New Delhi train station undoubtedly makes the Main Bazaar a hub for travelers and backpackers.
+Paharganj is so vibrant, charming, and atmospheric that all types of travellers stay in its many basic and upscale hotels.
+The bazaar’s location near the New Delhi train station undoubtedly makes the Main Bazaar a hub for travellers and backpackers.

-Paharganj is crowded and noisy but incredibly colorful.
-The place is filled with local women dressed in their brightly colored saris and men wearing their long pants and ordinary shirts.
-Stalls stand close to each other, and all kinds of things are offered here: Fruits, vegetables, household goods, clothes, henna, etc. A fine smell spreads from small mobile cookshops.
+Paharganj is crowded and noisy but incredibly colourful.
+The place is filled with local women dressed in brightly coloured saris and men wearing long pants and ordinary shirts.
+Stalls stand close to each other, and all kinds of things are offered here: Fruits, vegetables, household goods, clothes, henna, etc. A pleasing smell spreads from small mobile cookshops.
 The street is filled with honking cars, ringing rickshaws, shrill motorcycles, and rattling tuk-tuks.
-If you want to experience the unique Indian atmosphere, you can’t miss a visit to Paharganj.
+If you want to experience the unique Indian atmosphere, you can’t miss visiting Paharganj.

 Leave a comment